Will Clemson cover the spread vs. TCU? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Clemson has a 4-3 record against the spread and an 8-0 record overall when scoring more than 66.1 points.
+- Clemson has put together a 4-3 ATS record and an 8-0 overall record in games it scores more than 66.1 points.

 Bet on this or any college basketball matchup at BetMGM